Ruegen/terminal-palette/README.md

 # 🎨 Terminal Palette

-## Terminal Pallette allows you to call methods on your strings to change the style  (limited), color or background you log to the terminal.
+*Terminal Pallette* allows you to call methods on your strings to change the style  (limited), color or background you log to the terminal.

-## I wanted something similar to [Chalk](https://github.com/chalk/chalk) with the ability to call the methods on a string.
+I wanted something similar to [Chalk](https://github.com/chalk/chalk) with the ability to call the methods on a string.
 Terminal Palette uses the package [ansi-styles](ansi-styles)

+Note: This will polutte the string object adding to the prototype of String

 ## Styles